netscaler/ansible-collection-netscaleradc/docs/modules/citrix_adc_appfw_jsoncontenttype_module.rst

           - REGEX
           - NOTREGEX
-      - Is json content type a regular expression?
+      - Is json content type a regular expression?.
     * - jsoncontenttypevalue

         *(str)*
       -
-      - Content type to be classified as JSON
+      - Content type to be classified as JSON.

+        Minimum length =  1
     * - mas_proxy_call

         *(bool)*